PSTAT197-F23/vignette-clustering-methods/README.md

 -   data: contains the data used, files include `housing.csv`, and `HCLUST_bootstrap.rds` which is a bootstrapping object for the hierarchical clustering method

--   scripts: two main scripts used to carry out clustering `k-means.R` and `hierarchical.R`, as well as a drafts sub-folder
+-   scripts: one script `vignette-script.R` that contains all the code used in the vignette markdown with line annotations

-    -   drafts: contains R scripts that were later changed to be included in the final vignette
+    -   drafts: two scripts used to carry out clustering techniques `k-means.R` and `hierarchical.R`

 -   images: contains .png files of plots and images used in the final vignette

 The repository also contains this `README.md` file, which contains the description, contributors, abstract, contents, and references for this project.

-## Reference list ##
+## Reference List ##

 **K-Means Clustering**: